AltUser44/Netflix-Clone/README.md

 **Main features:**

-* Video player(Including, pausing, continue watching, replay and autoplay to next episode)
+* Video player(Including, pausing, continue watching, replay and autoplay to next episode).
-* Search for movies and TV shows
+* Search for movies and TV shows.
-* Next movie/episode suggestion
+* Next movie/episode suggestion.
-* Create account/Login in and Logout
+* Create account/Login in and Logout.
 * Become a subcribed member with a linked paypal sign in to your account.

 **Registration page:**